solana-labs/solana/docs/src/staking/stake-accounts.md

 There is also a limit on how much total stake can become delegated or deactivated in a single epoch, to prevent large sudden changes in stake across the network as a whole.
+Since warmup and cooldown are dependent on the behavior of other network participants, their exact duration is difficult to predict.

 #### Lockups
 Stake accounts can have a lockup which prevents the tokens they hold from being